Paradox-73/Paradox-73/README.md

 # 💫 About Me:
 Hi there!
 I’m Kanav Bhardwaj, a CSE graduate from IIITB.
-Currently, I’m building a passion project of mine, Spotify Bucket List app, to help people discover more music while exploring AI’s potential to enhance user experiences.
 I enjoy tackling projects that merge creativity and technology.

 ## 🌐 Socials: